 There are a number of different factors that determine if someone is a good hair transplant candidate.
 As we already mentioned, you are ruled out for hair transplant if completley bald.

 It is important to remember that the best way to find out if you’re the right candidate is to book in for a consultation, this way, one of our doctors can assess your hair specifically and let you know details that are tailored to yourself.
 Here are a few factors that determine a good candidate;

 Age: Hair loss can be unpredictable for those under the age of 30, this means your hair loss pattern will not be fully established and with this in mind our doctors can find it quite hard to plan a future proof hair transplant.
 If we think you’re too young, we often ask you to keep a photo diary of your hair loss for a year or so and then return to the clinic for us to analyse and then discuss our next steps.

 Your donor hair: This is one of the most important factors, and the main reason someone with no hair cannot have a hair transplant.
 The density of your hair plays a big part in how good your transplant will look – during a consultation our doctors will assess your donor hair to ensure you have enough hair for the transplant and to also account for any future procedures that could be needed.

 General health: Having a hair transplant is considered minor surgery and there are some minor risks involved.
 Due to this, it is important to be in optimum health.
 All of our patents over 45 must have an ECG check to check the health of their heart.
 Other medical factors that can vary from patient to patient will also be discussed during a consultation.

-If you would like more information about our hair restoration treatments, please contact us today for a no obligation consultation.
+If you call to book a hair transplant if completely bald, we won’t waste your time.
+If you would like more information about our hair restoration treatments and your eligibility, please contact us today for a no obligation consultation